GM Lending Pool

 withdrawStakersYield

-, then transferred out of the asset's vault to the pool contract, which immediately transfers them to the gloopStakersWallet
+function withdrawStakersYield(ERC20 asset, uint256 amount) external requiresAuthTransfers an amount of gloopStakersYield from the USDC vault to the Admin wallet.
+The token amount is subtracted from gloopStakersYield, then transferred out of the asset's vault to the pool contract, which immediately transfers them to the gloopStakersWallet.

 Parameters: